chienggc/DemoTodo/Readme.txt

-4. run command to execute robot --outputdir ../../reports/TodoApp -L trace -b debug.log -i "Todo" DemoTodo-main ensure your current folder is under cd your current directory to DemoTodo-main before execute example , mine location is C:\Users\chien\OneDrive\Desktop\DemoTodo-main under this folder have another folder name DemoTodo-main and inside -main folder there is 1 TodoDemo.py file and 1 TodoDemo.robot
+4. run command to execute robot --outputdir ../../reports/TodoApp -L trace -b debug.log -i "Todo" DemoTodo-main ensure your current folder is under cd your current directory to DemoTodo-main before execute example , mine location is C:\Users\chien\OneDrive\Desktop\DemoTodo-main under this folder have another folder name DemoTodo-main and inside DemoTodo-main folder there is 1 TodoDemo.py file and 1 TodoDemo.robot